Project 01 · Live at instantpotdoc.com

 The technique that made everything else possible

 Every step-by-step guide assumes the screen you see matches the screen being described.
 It rarely does.
 Interfaces change.
 Options move.
 Buttons get renamed.

-What the guide says is on the left is now on the right.
+I discovered early in this process that the fastest way to resolve that gap was a screenshot — shared directly into the conversation.
+Not a typed description.
+Not an explanation of where I was stuck.
+A screenshot.
 During the domain and hosting setup alone I shared more than a dozen screenshots.
 Each one got an immediate, specific response: you are on the wrong tab, click Advanced DNS.
 That button is hidden under the dropdown on the right.
 That error means your API key needs credits — here is exactly where to add them.

-The lesson: when instructions and reality diverge, do not type a description — take a screenshot.
+When instructions and reality diverge, do not type a description — take a screenshot.
 It is the single most effective technique a non-technical person can use when working with AI on any process that involves navigating an interface.

 The Domain Decision